EMP White LogoErin Morrison Photography Logo

 How Many Guests Will You Have

-Now, one downside to having an all-indoors event is that you have to be mindful of your guests!
+Now, one downside to having an all-indoors event is being mindful of your guests!
 Well, in the fact that you need to fit all their butts in seats!
 If you’ve decided to have your wedding ceremony in a small setting, but your guest list balloons to 100 people, you may find yourself with guests who will need to stand for the ceremony.
 So, make sure that you have planned your guest list selectively.
 Some of the most stunning ceremony locations can only fit maybe thirty people.
-Before you fall in love with the wrong place, double-check with your wedding venue that they can hold the capacity of people you’re planning for.
+Before you fall in love with the wrong place, double-check with your wedding venue that they can hold the capacity of the people you’re planning for.

 Now, if your guests are standing at your ceremony, that leaves some problems for your photographers.
-There are times where we can’t move around during your ceremony!
+There are times when we can’t move around during your ceremony!
 Mainly, those pesky side aisles get full, and nearly all of your wedding photos will be shot straight down the aisle.
 The limitations of an enclosed space may prevent your photographer from getting the shots you want.
-Now, this isn’t a bad thing, but just something to keep in mind!
+Now, this isn’t a bad thing, but just something to remember!

 Planning Your Ceremony Location